Phone: 401-921-3600 Email: wildertherapy@protonmail.com

 Does what I share in therapy remain confidential?

 Confidentiality is one of the most important agreements between a client and therapist.
 It lays the groundwork for trust and safety.
 With the exception of a few instances, your therapist will work to ensure confidentiality.
-To learn more about our confidentiality policy and exceptions, visit our Policies Page.
+To learn more about our confidentiality policy and exceptions, visit our Confidentiality Policy page.